OjasMor/donkeycar-LIDAR/README.md

 ### Adding the RPLDIAR
 RPLIDAR is a reletively cheap LIDAR unit that can be purchased from many online stores.
 For this example, I have used the $99 RPLIDAR A1.
+I have also 3D printed a mount for the LIDAR unit.

+#### rplidar_ws contains the LIDAR related code.

 ```python